jmb-oddbook/ecom_project/README.md

 ## Part 2 -- Designing the database
 One self-imposed restriction was to not add any fields to the tables.
 It would have been much easier to just add a new field with a unique, sequential ID to the products table and be done with it.

-In accordance with good database design we want to divide our data based on subject and reduce the data in the tables to the least common denomiator.
+In accordance with good database design we want to divide our data based on subject and reduce the data in the tables to the least common denominator.
 This reduces redundant data and aids in ensuring the accuracy and integrity of the data as a whole as there is then only one point where a certain value can be changed, it does not appear elsewhere.
 Each table is required to have a primary and/or foreign key with which to link to other tables.

 In SQLite the schema of the database looks like this:
 ![SQLite schema](/schemas/schema_sqlite.jpg?raw=true)